HokageM/DamagedLoggingAnalyzer/README.md

 The deaths of all species due to wind/storm depends on the year and fluctuate between high and low values.
 But one can see a very high number of deaths due to wind/storm in the year 2006 and 2018.

-The deaths of all species due to "Sonsitges" (miscellaneous) can be modeled quit good with a polynomial function and are increasing over the years.
+The deaths of all species due to `Sonstiges` (miscellaneous) can be modeled quit good with a polynomial function and are increasing over the years.

 The total deaths of all species are increasing over the years.